gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 For user convenience, the macOS version of **GNU ARM Eclipse OpenOCD** is packed as an macOS install package.
 Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:

-*  `gnuarmeclipse-openocd-osx-0.8.0-*.pkg`
+-  `gnuarmeclipse-openocd-osx-0.10.0-*.pkg`

-As the name implies, this is an macOS package, that can be installed on any recent 64-bits macOS (the latest version was tested on 10.9, 10.10, 10.11).
+As the name implies, this is an macOS package, that can be installed on any recent 64-bits macOS.

 Run the install as usual.